-As consumers in the US reassess their purchasing behavior in light of the COVID-19 pandemic, gifts that are meaningful and that retain their value will be the priority as people emerge from lockdown, according to new research undertaken over the past nine weeks by De Beers Group.
+As consumers in the US reassess their purchasing behavior in light of the COVID-19 pandemic, gifts that are meaningful and that retain their value will be the priority as people emerge from lockdown, according to new research on jewelry gifts undertaken over the past nine weeks by De Beers Group.

-The research demonstrated that lockdown had made many consumers feel grateful for things they used to take for granted, such as spending time with family, and that this would influence their purchasing and gifting behaviour in future.
+The research demonstrated that lockdown made many consumers feel grateful for things they used to take for granted, such as spending time with family, and that this would influence their purchasing and gifting behavior in future.

 When it came to gifting and in particular looking forward to the holiday season, 56 per cent of respondents felt gifts should be meaningful, over and above being practical, functional or fun.
-Diamonds were seen as the top gift for symbolising intimacy, connectedness and love among both men and women, with the primary desire for purchasing being a reflection of gratitude and acknowledgement during the current crisis.
+Diamonds jewelry was seen as the top personal gift for symbolizing intimacy, connectedness and love among both men and women, with the primary desire for purchasing diamond gifts being a reflection of gratitude and acknowledgement during the current crisis.

-Ninety per cent of respondents said that choosing gifts that hold their value over time would be an important consideration this holiday season, and more people chose diamonds as the top choice for a gift of this nature from a list of luxury items including designer clothing and accessories, electronic devices, a piece of furniture, or other jewellery.
+Ninety per cent of respondents said that choosing gifts that hold their value over time would be an important consideration this holiday season, and more people chose natural diamonds as the top choice for a meaningful gift of this nature from a list of luxury items including designer clothing and accessories, electronic devices, a piece of furniture, or other jewelry.

 Other findings from the first report published today include:

 - Around two-thirds of the consumers polled indicated their personal finances have not been affected by COVID-19.
 Three-quarters of consumers said that COVID-19 had not impacted their likelihood to purchase diamond jewelry and the majority of respondents continued to wear their diamond jewelry during lockdown because it made them ‘feel connected to someone’.